 It is an accounting tool for interpreting accounting information.
 Ratio defines the relationship between the two variables.
 Basic financial ratios compare costs and revenue for a given period.
 The purpose of conducting a ratio analysis is to explain a firm’s strengths and weaknesses, as well as financial statements to determine its historical performance and current financial status.

 Operational research is one of the most important sets of tools available to decision-makers.
 An operation study (OR) involves the practical application of a quantitative approach to the decision-making process.
 When using these techniques, one uses scientific, logical, or mathematical means to achieve a realistic solution to decision-making problems.
 Several techniques have been developed over the years.

 Tree Decision Making Triple Decision Tree

-This strategy helps to visualize the problem of multinational decision making while addressing uncertain outcomes.
+This strategy helps to visualize the problem of multinational decision-making while addressing uncertain outcomes.
 This can be useful in deciding between restrictive resource strategies or investment opportunities.

-Linear programs are a quantitative technique used in decision making.
+Linear programs are a quantitative technique used in decision-making.
 This is to make the best allocation of scarce or limited resources to an organization to achieve a specific purpose.
 The term ‘linear’ implies that the relationship between the various variables is proportional.

 The term ‘programming’ means that a specific mathematical model is created to optimize the outputs when resources are scarce.
 To apply this strategy, two or more activities must be involved in competing for a situation-limited organization, and all relationships in the situation must be linear.

-Some areas of managerial decision making where render programming techniques can be applied:
+Some areas of managerial decision-making where render programming techniques can be applied:

 Product mix decisions

-Determine Optimal Scale of Operation
+Determine the Optimal Scale of Operation